-We account for stock-based compensation by calculating the fair value of the award on the date of grant for equity awards or, in the case of liability classified awards, we revalue the awards each reporting period until the awards are subsequently classified as equity awards, or otherwise vest.
+We account for stock-based compensation by calculating the fair value of equity awards on the date of grant.
 We calculate the fair value of stock options using the Black-Scholes pricing model, which requires a number of estimates, including the expected lives of awards, interest rates, stock volatility and other assumptions.
-Restricted stock units, or RSUs, are measured based on the fair market values of the underlying stock on the date of grant.
+Restricted stock units, or RSUs, are measured based on the fair market value of the underlying stock on the date of grant.
 We apply a forfeiture rate to estimate the number of grants that will ultimately vest.
 If the awards are performance based, we also assess the likelihood of the vesting conditions occurring and apply an appropriate factor in recognizing the expense.